 “I know life is going as good as always for all of you.
 Eating, drinking, sleeping in comfort.
 Things are going awful here.
 Real awful.
 Kids are running off scared and alone from people that should be protecting them.
 You don’t understand this.
 You’re safe.”
-The recording of a young female voice plays from a small rectangular speaker at the center of a long, wooden conference table.
+The audio recording plays from a small rectangular speaker at the center of a long, wooden conference table.

-Out of the many black, cushioned office chairs settled around the rustic furniture, five of the seats are occupied to the right of an imposing reinforced metallic door.
+Out of the many black, cushioned office chairs settled around the rustic furniture, five of the seats are occupied.
+To the right of the conference table is an imposing reinforced metallic door.
 The long bulbs lining the ceiling thoroughly illuminate the photocopied pages laid out on the table and give the scientists an unattractive pallid look upon their skin.
-To the right of each employee sits a tall glass paired with a plain, black coaster.
+Each employee was served a tall glass paired with a plain, black coaster.

-The sterile white walls block out all sound from the rest of the facility and contain all the active sounds that may be projected from the occupants currently settled in the room.
-You could imagine that this room is one of the most secure, quieted office spaces in all of New Cinalia, and you’d be right.
-Finding such a place outside their facility would be problematic, and unlikely, since they were one of the few establishments to have an inkling of an idea of what truly occurred on March 18th, 2018.
+Sterile, white walls block all sound from the rest of the facility and contain any noises that may be projected from the occupants currently settled in the room.
+You could imagine this room is one of the most secure, quieter office spaces in all of New Cinalia, and you’d be right.
+Finding such a place outside their facility would be problematic, and unlikely, since they were one of the few establishments to have an inkling of what truly occurred on March 18th, 2018.
 They were the few that had been prepared.

-Several shifts in tone.
-The woman in the black turtleneck jots down along the margin of her page before she scans the faces of the scientists assembled within the meeting room.
+Shifts in tone.
+The woman in the black turtleneck adds to the margin of her page.
+She scans the faces of the scientists assembled within the meeting room.
 I can see the negative effects of living underground just by looking at their sickly complexions.
-Thank god for my transfer to the bumfuck islands before the start of this clusterfuck.
+Thank God for my transfer to those bumfuck islands before the start of this clusterfuck.

 The woman’s name tag is clipped sideways to the left breast of her lab coat.
-After skimming through her packet, she carelessly tosses it to the tabletop and rests back in her chair, reaches for her glass and clutches it her chest.
+After skimming through her packet, she carelessly tosses it to the tabletop and rests back in her chair.
+She reaches for her glass and clutches it to her chest.

 After another minute goes by, the woman in the turtleneck begins rubbing her thumb along the body of her green pencil while her eyes roam the windowless walls of the room.
 The bland, white paint job makes the room feel like it belongs in a hospital overseas, but the absence of the stench of cleaning supplies and the rumble of the vents pushing out recycled air reminds her where they truly are.